kluddy1/Projects/README.md

 # Projects
 Projects done with GOIT

-This is a Telegram bot that can show movies and add any of those that you want For adding an image, use a link to send it
+This is a Telegram bot that can show movies and add any of those that you want.
+For adding an image, use a link to send it

 1. Make a bot using @BotFather and name it how you want